Ibranista/ibrahim-mereb-solution/README.md

 3. Asynchronous Operations: Async Thunk is implemented to handle asynchronous data fetching and caching.

-4. Caching Mechanism: The application implements a caching system to store fetched data locally.

-5. Scalability: The project is structured to be easily expandable, considering future growth and larger projects.
+4. Scalability: The project is structured to be easily expandable, considering future growth and larger projects.

-6. Styling: CSS Modules are used for component-specific styling, enhancing maintainability and reducing conflicts.

-7. Spinner Component: An additional spinner component is implemented to provide visual feedback during loading operations.
+5. Spinner Component: An additional simple spinner component is implemented to provide visual feedback during loading operations.

 ## Implementation Details